Liberty Island evacuated after woman climbs onto Statue of Liberty pedestal

-The climber was on the base of the pedestal.
-U.S. Park Police and the NYPD were on the pedestal attempting to make contact with the woman.
+U.S. Park Police and the NYPD had been on the pedestal attempting to make contact with the woman.
 Park officials first responded around 4:10 p.m., reports CBS New York.

-The unidentified woman was scaling the statue for at least a half hour, "refusing to come down," Sgt.
-David Somma of the U.S. Park Police told CBS News just after 4:30 p.m.
+National Park Service spokesperson Jerry Willis said people on Liberty Island were taken to neighboring Ellis Island, Battery Park in New York City or Liberty State Park in New Jersey.

-She "keeps changing locations" and so officers have been "not able to communicate" with her, Somma said.
+At first, the woman kept changing locations, so officers were not able to communicate with her, Somma said.

 Earlier in the day, at least six people who hung a banner emblazoned with a message about abolishing the federal Immigration and Customs Enforcement agency from the statue's pedestal were arrested.
 The sign read, "Abolish I.C.E."